adamritter/nostr-relaypool-ts/README.md

   isAfterEose is true if the event was recieved from a relay after the EOSE message. isAfterEose is always false for cached events.

+- maxDelayms: Adding maxDelay option delays sending subscription requests, batching them and matching them after the events come back.

+It's called maxDelay instead of delay, as subscribing with a maxDelay of 100ms and later subscribing with infinity time will reset the timer to 100ms delay.

+The first implementation uses matchFilter (O(n^2)) for redistributing events that can be easily optimized if the abstraction is successful.

 - oneose: called for each EOSE event received from a relay with the events that were received from the particular server.